 The artwork was done by our friend Ben Sears, who also plays drums in Mountain Asleep.
 We tossed in a few ideas here and there but it was primarily Ben who brought everything together.
 A friend of ours told us that she met a dude from the UK who had the grumpy deer from Summer Fences tattooed on his arm, too!
 I wish that dude would message us, I’d be stoked to see that.

 -So you guys did a short tour after that.
 How did you find the reception of people who had never heard your stuff on record and heard it live for the first time then?
 Was their special merch made for this tour?
 By then you guys were already playing Midwest Values at some shows.
 Was this the first song composed for the new record?

--The original, 6 song version, of “The Echo and the Light” was supposed to come out on Big Scary Monsters Records, but after much delays it was totally dropped… What can you tell us about this?
+-The original, 6 song version, of “The Echo & The Light” was supposed to come out on Big Scary Monsters Recording Company, but after much delays it was totally dropped… What can you tell us about this?